evolvedbinary/hsg-project-wiki/Setup.md

         xcode-select --install

-    This will bring up a dialog with 3 buttons.
+    If this command returns a message that says, "error: command line tools already installed", then you can skip to the next step.
+Otherwise, you will see a dialog window with 3 buttons.
 Select "Install", and let the installation complete.
 Or, it might tell you that you already have these tools installed, in which case you should proceed.

-- You will need to update Homebrew.
+- We need to update Homebrew.
 To do so, enter the following command:

         brew update && brew upgrade